 F Lydian = FGABCDEF

-In its earliest usage in Gregorian chant, the Lydian mode could only begin on the note F (there being no sharps or flats at the time) but, for aesthetic reasons, the 4th note (B) was often sung a semitone lower, making it (almost) identical to our present day B flat note, and making the scale equivalent to our present day F major scale.
+In its earliest usage in Gregorian chant (before sharps and flats were introduced into music), the Lydian mode was based on the note F, but for aesthetic reasons the 4th note (B) was often sung a little lower, making it (almost) identical to our present day B flat note and making the scale equivalent to our present day F major scale.
 This practice was called musica ficta, and it eventually led to the use of the lowercase letter b to indicate a lowering of the note B. This b, became our present day flat sign and was the first accidental in our current music notation system.
 It eventually came to mean the lowering of any note by a semitone, not just lowering the B.

 - If soloing over the modal vamp chord sequence: G-F-C-G, where G is the tonal centre,which mode would fit best?

-To work out the best fit scale/mode, for a given chord progression, such as the one in the question, that can provide a safe note source for soloing, write out the chord tones of the chords in the sequence:
+To work out the best fit scale/mode, for a given chord progression that can provide a safe note source for soloing, write out the chord tones of the chords in the sequence: